iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> I stopped getting the push notifications and have forgotten to log for over a week!
+Have remembered now but lowered the stars on this review because of that.
+Otherwise a fab app and idea.<br> :date: __2021-05-01 10:23:28__

 > Hey - as of 6 days ago, I'm not getting daily notifications, so there's a gap in my records.
 This appears to be a bug.<br> :date: __2021-04-27 12:59:36__